Legislators petition CA Supreme Court

 The original lawsuit, which was filed in Sutter County, challenged an executive order issued by the governor that changed several portions of the election code in response to the pandemic.

 Soon after, the governor’s legal team appealed the decision in the California Third District Court of Appeals.
-Both parties presented oral arguments before the appellate court in April before the three justices overseeing the case released a decision largely siding with the governor.
+Both parties presented oral arguments before the Supreme Court in April before the three justices overseeing the case released a decision largely siding with the governor.

 According to Gallagher, the appellate court agreed with several arguments raised by him and Kiley in the ruling but the court diverged on one major point regarding a statute that was interpreted by the justices to give all police powers to the governor during emergencies, including certain legislative powers.